dl1chb/rf-tools/README.md

 Please consider the use of it at your own risk!
 Some packages might not be build with the caution they are supposed to, but I will keep an eye on it.

+The RPMs are build using rpmbuild and mock, like:
+$ rpmbuild -bs foo.spec
+$ mock -r <"whatever architecture you want" foo.srpm Later they are just uploaded to copr by using "copr-cli build rf-tools foo.srpm"